nikkeAFK/cyber-cats-synthwave/historias.md

-CODEX ENTRY 001: The Pioneer and the Awakening of Osiris The silence in the Core was absolute.
+CODEX ENTRY 001: The Pioneer and the Awakening of Osiris.

+The silence in the Core was absolute.
 The trap, dormant.
 The symphony, in a deadly calm.
 Thousands of attempts had ended before disturbing the stillness.

 Until now.